CreateRemoteThread/doxastica/docs/luaref.md

   the argument should be dllname.dll!function. error will be printed in peek if the function can't be resolved. no output probably means you didn't print the result.

+- void loadlibrary(libname):
+  does what the box says, loads the library into the current memory space (just calls loadlibrary with what you pass it)

+- void hook(target_func_addr,hook_func_addr,callback)
+  exposes the internal hook function, inserting a jump to hook_func_addr at the start of target_func_addr, then calls (Stdcall) to "callback", with the address of the old function. see luasamples/pa3.lua for usage example.

 ### assembler